 Storing authentication sessions on the client allows any AM server to handle the authentication flow at any point in time without load balancing requirements.

 Authentication session allowlisting is an optional feature that maintains a list of in-progress authentication sessions and their progress in the authentication flow to protect against replay attacks.
-For more information, refer to Authentication session allowlisting.
+For more information, see Authentication session allowlisting.

 Session denylisting is an optional feature that maintains a list of logged out client-side sessions in the CTS token store.
-For more information about session termination and session denylisting, refer to Session termination.
+For more information about session termination and session denylisting, see Session termination.

 Related information: Choose where to store sessions